bensmithett/style/README.md

 - Is defined in its own file (eg `components/my_component.sass`)
 - Is **independent**, **reusable** & **disposable**.
-- Depends only on your base styles (in this case, Sanitize.css + the small number of additional styles set in `reset.sass`)
+- Implicitly depends only on your base styles (in this case, Sanitize.css + the small number of additional styles set in `base`)
 - Has no knowledge of its context (i.e. doesn't depend on styles from a particular parent element - it can be rendered anywhere)
 - Minimises its own [depth of applicability](http://smacss.com/book/applicability) so that it can safely contain other modules
 - Has no context-specific size or position styles.
 Read [Objects in Space](https://medium.com/objects-in-space/f6f404727) for more on this.